alexshtf/alexshtf.github.io/_posts/2026-01-01-Spectrum-Props.md

 So what we got here is really interesting!
 We have a model that is nonlinear and improves with scaling, while remaining interpretable in terms of feature sensitivity / importance, and we have an easy way to know its robustness properties.

-As a reference, if you try fitting an gradient-boosted decision forest using XGBoost, you'll observe a test error of approximately $48,000.
+As a reference, if you try fitting a gradient-boosted decision forest using XGBoost, you'll observe a test error of approximately $48,000.
 So the eigenvalue model we see here isn't close to what trees can achieve, but on the other hand, trees do not promise us stability or robustness to small perturbations.
 So it's a tradeoff.

 # Sensitivity control